July 2027 - July 2029

 Term

-The UI Health Care Administrative Fellowship is a 2-year commitment.
-Fellows will receive a competitive salary, plus generous benefits.
+The UI Health Care Administrative Fellowship involves a 24-month commitment where the fellow will receive a competitive salary, plus generous benefits.

 Current Administrative Fellow